DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 Well done!
 You can now connect to ODM using the endpoints you got [earlier](#register-the-odm-redirect-url) and log in as an ODM admin with the account you created in [the first step](#manage-group-and-user).

->Note:  Logout in ODM components using Okta authentication raises an error for the time being.
+>Note:  Logout in ODM components using Azure AD authentication raises an error for the time being.
 This is a known issue.
 We recommend to use a private window in your browser to log in, so that logout is done just by closing this window.

 ### Set up Rule Designer